Pacers vs. Bulls Prediction & Picks - December 28

 - Computer Predicted Total: 236.9

-- The Pacers have a .500 winning percentage as a moneyline favorite (7-7) this season, better than the .421 winning percentage for the Bulls as a moneyline underdog (8-11).
+- The Bulls have a .500 winning percentage as a moneyline favorite (6-6) this season while the Pacers have a .533 winning percentage as a moneyline underdog (8-7).

 Put your picks to the test and bet on the Pacers with BetMGM Sportsbook.